-- Measures that aggregate data from multiple sources (e.g., different processes, input sources, environments) or over time (e.g., at a phase level) can mask underlying problems, making problem identification and resolution difficult. - For short-term projects, it may be necessary to aggregate data across similar instances of a process to enable analysis of its process performance while continuing to use the unaggregated data in support of individual projects. - Selection should not be limited to progress or performance measures only.
-"Analysis measures" (e.g., inspection preparation rates, staff member skill levels, path coverage in testing) may provide better insight into process performance. - 4.
-Specify the operational definitions of measures, their collection points in subprocesses, and how the integrity of measures will be determined. - 5.
-Analyze the relationship of identified measures to the project quality and process performance objectives and derive subprocess quality and process performance objectives that state targets (e.g., thresholds, ranges) to be met for each measured attribute of each selected subprocess.
+- Measures that aggregate data from multiple sources (e.g., different processes, input sources, environments) or over time (e.g., at a phase level) can mask underlying problems, making problem identification and resolution difficult. - For short-term work, it may be necessary to aggregate data across similar instances of a process to enable analysis of its process performance while continuing to use the unaggregated data in support of individual work activities. - Selection should not be limited to service level or performance measures only.
+"Analysis measures" (e.g., transaction arrival rates, staff member skill levels, trends in the use of particular service system resources) may provide better insight into process performance. - 4.
+Specify the operational definitions of measures, their collection points in subprocesses, and how the integrity of measures will be determined. - Analyze the relationship of identified measures to the quality and process performance objectives for the work and derive subprocess quality and process performance objectives that state targets (e.g., thresholds, ranges) to be met for each measured attribute of each selected subprocess.